 All-around safety rules for water sports

-- Participate in a water or boater safety course.
+- Participate in a course.

 - Wear a Coast Guard-approved life jacket.

 - Always let someone know where you're going before you head out.